CAN Bus Explained - A Simple Intro

 In some cases, conversion rules are standard across manufacturers - e.g. in the J1939 protocol for heavy-duty.

 This means that you can use the J1939 parameter conversion rules on practically any heavy-duty vehicle to convert a large share of your data.
 To make this practical, you need a format for storing the conversion rules.
-Here, the CAN database (DBC) format is the industry standard - and is supported by most CAN bus decoder software incl. the supporting tools for our CAN loggers, asammdf and CANvas.
+Here, the CAN database (DBC) format is the industry standard - and is supported by most CAN bus decoder software incl. the supporting tools for our CAN loggers like asammdf and our MF4 decoders.

 As evident, the result is timeseries data with parameters like oil temperature, engine speed, GPS, fuel rate and speed: